franapoli/repo/README.md

 [1]: http://www.twitter.com/franapoli
 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

+# Untested branch disclaimer

+This is the Repo untested branch.
+Code in this branch has never been tested and could not run at all.
+You may want to check out the dev or master branch for a safer version.
+You may really want to backup *at least* your repo index file before trying this branch (your index file is in `repo$root()`).

-# Dev branch
+# News for the untested branch

-This is the Repo development branch.
-It is merged from the untested branch as soon as all example code runs without errors.
+(main news in the NEWS file)

+03/30/3026

++ Merged latest fix from the dev branch
++ The NEWS file now used for main news

-# Repo
+# repo

-Repo is a data-centered data flow manager.
-It allows to store R data files in a central local repository, together with tags, annotations, provenance and dependence information.
+Repo allows to store R data files in a central local repository, together with tags, annotations, provenance and dependence information.
 Any saved object can then be easily located and loaded through the repo interface.

 Repo was developed by Francesco Napolitano [![alt text][1.2]][1]